-General Education is a core component for the various programs offered at Western Dakota Tech.
-General Education courses promote and advance essential knowledge, skills, and values students need to succeed in an interdependent, diverse, and changing world.
-Students are provided a foundation for lifelong learning by gaining a broad knowledge of science, math, communications, technology, human behavior, and society.
+General education courses promote and advance essential knowledge, skills, and values students need to succeed in an interdependent, diverse, and changing world.
+Students are provided a foundation for lifelong learning by gaining a broad knowledge of science, math, communication, technology, human behavior, and society.

-Western Dakota Tech Faculty designed the general education courses to emphasize a breadth of understanding to help learners succeed in college, on the job, and in daily life.
+Western Dakota Tech faculty designed the general education courses to emphasize a breadth of understanding to help learners succeed in college, on the job, and in daily life.
 Courses stress high-level intellectual and practical skills, critical thinking, analytical reasoning, and a sense of ethical and social responsibility.
 General Education at Western Dakota Tech stimulates a learner's ability to integrate and apply knowledge, skills, and values acquired in its courses to new settings and complex challenges.